cszach/designs/pages/about.md

 # Hi there!
 I'm Duong.

-I am a high school senior with a lot of dreams.
+I am a ~~high school senior~~ college sophomore with a lot of dreams.

 I taught myself graphics design through a book I found in the school library.
 For the past 3 years in high school, I have been using the knowledge I acquired